 We use a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on our Board.
-In setting director compensation, the Compensation Committee considers the significant amount of time that Directors expend in fulfilling their duties to the Company as well as the skill-level required by the Company of members of the Board.
+In setting director compensation, the Board of Directors and the Compensation Committee consider the significant amount of time that Directors expend in fulfilling their duties to the Company as well as the skill-level required by the Company of members of the Board.
+During 2014, as in the past, the Compensation Committee engaged Radford, an Aon Consulting company, to provide analysis and recommendations pertaining to our Director compensation philosophy, peer group and competitiveness of salary, bonus and long-term incentive compensation.
+During 2014, based on such Radford assessment and following a recommendation of the Compensation Committee, the Board modified several aspects of director compensation effective as of May 1, 2014, as described below.

 Directors who are also employees of the Company receive no additional compensation for service as a Director.
-Non-employee Directors receive the compensation described below.